Diff: Use

 The diff command accepts two arguments like: diff original new.
-Commonly, the arguments each identify normal files, but if the two arguments identify directories, then the command compares corresponding files in the directories.
+Commonly, the arguments each identify normal files; however, if the two arguments identify directories, then the command compares corresponding files in the directories.
 With the -r option, it recursively descends matching subdirectories to compare files with corresponding relative paths.

 Default output format

 The example below shows the original and new file content as well as the resulting diff output in the default format.
 The output is shown with coloring to improve readability.
-By default, diff outputs plain text, but GNU diff does use color highlighting when the --color option is used.
+GNU diff can colorize output when the --color option is used; when no --color option is specified, color output is disabled by default.